 Underwires can help you achieve a more attractive breast shape.
 Still, they don’t always provide superior support to a wire-free alternative.

 Most women will benefit from a correctly sized underwire bra.
-On the other hand, a wireless bra will be more comfortable if your breasts are bigger.
+On the other hand, a wireless bra will be more comfortable if your breasts are more prominent.
 Underwires will not hold in to support for changes in body shape.

 It seems that modern world standards say to girls and women that wearing push-up bras will make you sexier.
 They show more cleavage and make breasts appear as unnatural as possible beginning in adolescence.

 With the rise of the bralette, the standard for beauty is evolving.
-Natural beauty and comfort, as well as health, are the most important.
+Natural beauty, comfort, and health are the most important.

 Wireless bras should not obstruct normal lymph drainage.